b-kenneth/Python_Fundamentals/README.md

 - **Efficient PySpark Pipeline:** The workflow is entirely modular, using PySpark DataFrames and UDFs for scalable performance.
 - **Robust Data Processing:** Handles deeply nested JSON structures and edge cases in the raw API data.
 - **Flexible Analysis:** Easily filter, rank, and analyze movies by any KPI or custom query.
-- **Professional Visualization:** High-quality plots using Matplotlib/Seaborn after converting to Pandas DataFrames.
+- **Professional Visualization:** High-quality plots using Matplotlib after converting to Pandas DataFrames.